oxcsml/epimap/README.md

 After running a singlearea approximation, you can then run either a `twostage` or a `regional` approximation via the `scripts/submit-run-twostage.sh` and `scripts/submit-run-regional.sh` scripts, supplying the same results directory as for the single area approximation in order to load the correct singlearea results.

-After running these models, the output director structure will look like:
+After running these models, the output directory structure will look like:
 ```
 +-- singlearea
 |   +-- ...